openebs-archive/openebs-docs/docs/prometheus.md

 ## Introduction

 Prometheus is the mostly widely used application for scraping cloud native application metrics.
-Prometheus and OpenEBS togethr provide a complete open source stack for monitoring.
+Prometheus and OpenEBS together provide a complete open source stack for monitoring.
 In this solution, OpenEBS is used as Prometheus TSDB, where all the metrics are permanently stored on local Kubernetes cluster.